How to prevent cataracts

-The sooner vision loss or eye disease is found and treated, the greater your chances of keeping your remaining vision.
-You should have regular comprehensive eye exams by an eye care professional.
+The sooner your vision loss or eye disease is found and treated, the more likely you are to keep your remaining vision.
+Once vision loss is diagnosed you should have regular comprehensive eye exams by an eye care professional.